barumau/pandunia/eng/B02_nutshell.md

 It can be left out in very simple sentences.

 **mi es home.**
-– I am a person.
+– I am a human.
 **mi – home.**
-– I'm a person.
+– I'm a human.

 It can't be left out when it is part of a serial verb.